The Chola Dynasty: Rulers, Administrations, Decline

 • Land Revenue System: The primary source of income was land revenue, meticulously documented and collected.
 Detailed land records were maintained, and taxes were levied based on the type and productivity of the land.

-• Military Efficiency: The Cholas maintained a strong and well-equipped military force, crucial for their territorial expansion and defense.
+• Military Efficiency: The Cholas maintained a strong and well-equipped military force, crucial for their territorial expansion and defence.

 • During the Chola reign, culture and society achieved remarkable heights, with temples serving as the central hubs for social and religious gatherings.

-• Temples also functioned as educational centers where Holy Scriptures and ancient Vedas were taught to students, providing a secure haven during times of warfare and instability.
+• Temples also functioned as educational centres where Holy Scriptures and ancient Vedas were taught to students, providing a secure haven during times of warfare and instability.

 • Chola society was stratified into Brahmins and Non-Brahmins, and various gods and goddesses were worshipped, with Shiva emerging as a particularly revered deity.